KPBS/py3-pmp-wrapper/README.md

 The client will automatically sign all requests and it should renew your access token if and it expires.

-Most of the useful navigation is done via `urn`, the primary method for accessing content, and the `pmp_api.pmp_client.Client` object provides a number of ways to get information in response to a `urn`.
+Most of the useful navigation is done via `urn`, the primary method for accessing content, and the `Client` object provides a number of ways to get information in response to a `urn`.
 For example, let's look at `urn:collectiondoc:query:docs`, which contains information for querying documents.

 ```python
 >>> client.query('urn:collectiondoc:query:docs', params={"tag": "samplecontent", "profile": "story"})